cheind/py-motmetrics/Readme.md

         [0.1, 0.6]
     ]
 )
-print(df)
+print(acc.mot_events.loc[frameid])

 """
+         Type OId HId    D
+Event
-0       MATCH   a   1  0.6
+4       MATCH   a   1  0.6
-1      SWITCH   b   3  0.6
+5      SWITCH   b   3  0.6
 """
 ```

 `b` is now tracked by hypothesis `3` leading to a track switch.
-Note, although a pairing `(a, 3)` with cost less than 0.6 is possible, the algorithm prefers prefers to continue track assignments from past frames.
+Note, although a pairing `(a, 3)` with cost less than 0.6 is possible, the algorithm prefers prefers to continue track assignments from past frames which is a property of MOT metrics.

 #### Computing metrics
 Once the accumulator has been populated you can compute and display metrics.
 Continuing the example from above